Easy Cinnamon Apple Raisin Bread Recipe

 Cinnamon

 You toss the cinnamon with the apples, raisins, and walnuts and then add it to the bread dough.
-Cinnamon can sometimes cause issues with yeast and rising.
-I didn’t use so much here as to cause any problems.
+The cinnamon level here is intentionally measured.
+Too much cinnamon can interfere with yeast activity and rising.
+The amount in this recipe gives you warm spice flavor without any trouble.

 You could also use any other spice or even apple pie spice instead, if desired.